Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

 For developping on the Rainbow Developers Sandboxed Platform, your need a **Developer** account in order to use the Rainbow SDK for Node.js.

-To obtain it, you have to connect to the [Rainbow API Hub](https://hub.openrainbow.com) and to follow the instructions.
+To obtain it, you have to connect to the [Rainbow for Developers](https://developers.openrainbow.com) and to follow the instructions.

 -   Or you can contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.